Reinforced concrete: Use in construction

 Christ the Redeemer statue in Rio de Janeiro, Brazil.
-It is made of reinforced concrete clad in a mosaic of thousands of triangular soapstone tiles.
+The monument is made of reinforced concrete clad in a mosaic of thousands of triangular soapstone tiles.

 Many different types of structures and components of structures can be built using reinforced concrete elements including slabs, walls, beams, columns, foundations, frames and more.

 Reinforced concrete can be classified as precast or cast-in-place concrete.

 Designing and implementing the most efficient floor system is key to creating optimal building structures.
 Small changes in the design of a floor system can have significant impact on material costs, construction schedule, ultimate strength, operating costs, occupancy levels and end use of a building.

 Without reinforcement, constructing modern structures with concrete material would not be possible.

 Reinforced concrete elements

 When reinforced concrete elements are used in construction, these reinforced concrete elements exhibit basic behavior when subjected to external loads.
 Reinforced concrete elements may be subject to tension, compression, bending, shear, and/or torsion.